European shares firm as earnings, M&A back in play

 The pan-European STOXX 600 index was up 0.1 percent, on track for its fifth session of straight gains.

-"You've got all these positive factors in Europe's favour, but the problem is of course that we have had some political road bumps to contend with this year," Ken Odeluga, market analyst at City Index, said.

-"That is the main cautionary factor that is this fly in the ointment for what are a positive set of circumstances overall."

-France's CAC 40, which rallied more than 4 percent on Monday, was up 0.1 percent.
+France's CAC 40, which rallied more than 4 percent on Monday after centrist Emmanuel Macron won the first round of the French presidential election, was flat.

 LVMH and billionaire businessman Bernard Arnault announced a deal to simplify their relationship with Christian Dior by buying out its minority shareholders, aimed at boosting LVMH's earnings.

-Results, however, weighed on Swedish mining and smelting firm Boliden, which fell 7.3 percent.

-Boliden's core operating profit missed forecasts by 6 percent, blaming a fall in volume of free metals at copper smelters from unusually high levels seen in the previous quarter.

-Shares in Whitbread also dropped, down more than 7 percent after the Costa Coffee owner reported results and said that it expected consumer confidence to dip next year.
+Shares in Whitbread were the biggest fallers, down 6.6 percent after the Costa Coffee owner reported results and said that it expected consumer confidence to dip next year.
 (Reporting by Kit Rees, Editing by Vikram Subhedar)

 * Chairman says co's offshore natural gas production seen at 19.17 bcm in fy18